-Mr. Pokrandt is the former CEO of Hive Blockchain Technologies Ltd. and director of Sandspring Resources Ltd. Previously he was Managing Director of Macquarie Capital Markets Canada Ltd. (formerly, Orion Securities Inc.) from 1985 to 2015 and was formerly a director of Lithium X Energy Corp. prior to its sale and Fiore Exploration Ltd., and BQ Metals Corp.
+Mr. Pokrandt currently serves as the Chairman and Director of Mayfair Gold and is the former CEO of Hive Blockchain Technologies Ltd..
+Previously he was Managing Director of Macquarie Capital Markets Canada Ltd. (formerly, Orion Securities Inc.) from 1985 to 2015, Mr. Pokrandt is an exercised investor and advisor for venture companies in the technology and natural resource sectors.
+Mr. Pokrandt was formerly a director of Lithium X Energy Corp. prior to its sale and Fiore Exploration Ltd., and BQ Metals Corp.